akhil27051999/Interview-Question-Bank/linux and shell scripting/linux.md

 ```

-## Lab Scenario : Disk & Filesystem Management – Practical
+## Practice Lab : Disk & Filesystem Management

-- You are a Linux/System Engineer managing a web server.
-- /var is filling up due to logs
-- A new disk has been attached to the server
+**You are a Linux/System Engineer managing a web server. /var is filling up due to logs and a new disk has been attached to the server**
-- You must:

   1. Partition the disk
   2. Create a filesystem
   3. Mount it persistently